 5.3 Preclinical safety data

-Repeated dose toxicity testing in animals is impracticable due to interference with developing antibodies to heterologous protein.
+Repeated dose toxicity testing is impracticable due to the development of antibodies to heterologous protein in animal models.

 6.1 List of excipients

 Water for Injection:

 4 mmol/l (0.7 g/l)